jermbo/Talks/Underutilized/UnderutilizedCSS.md

 ### Runtime manipulation

-Custom properties are accessable via JavaScript and this is where the fun happens.
-Just checkout a couple of these examples
+Custom properties are accessible via JavaScript and this is where the fun happens.
+Just checkout a couple of these examples;

 - [Intro - by Monty](https://codepen.io/Shokeen/pen/ZWyvmj)
 - [Easy Dark Mode with SASS](https://codepen.io/KaioRocha/pen/MdvWmg)